 The Forward S.T.E.P.S.
 (Support Transforming Empowerment Pathways to Sustainability) initiative is a relationship based program of Second Harvest Food Bank in which social service agencies, businesses, and community members come together to support individuals accessing their full potential.
 Forward S.T.E.P.S. is designed to engage local community members in efforts to increase the economic stability and vitality of under-resourced households.

 Who is Poverty is just one way of classifying need in the community, but families who do not technically live in poverty also struggle. ?
 Asset Limited, Income Constrained, Employed individuals often fall outside the parameters of government assistance programs but do not have the resources to move from surviving to thriving.

 Empowerment Team Leaders or team “captains” are individuals who want to make an intentional change with the support of Forward S.T.E.P.S.
 Accountability Partners and community members.

-Allies are community volunteers living in middle income or wealth who want to be intentional friends and accountability partners to someone enrolled in the initiative.
+Accountability Partners are community volunteers living in middle income or wealth who want to be intentional friends with someone enrolled in the initiative.